Spanish, Italian yields bounce off five-month lows on weak PMIs

 extra reasons to ease policy.

-But some analysts still have doubts the ECB is going to cut
+euro zone debt, but some still have doubts the ECB is going to

 "The ECB has said repeatedly that they never use the